Food and Drug Administration, HHS.

-This draft guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
-The draft guidance, when finalized, will represent the current thinking of FDA on nonbinding feedback after certain FDA inspections of device establishments.
+This guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
+The guidance represents the current thinking of FDA on “Nonbinding Feedback After Certain FDA Inspections of Device Establishments.”
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.
-This guidance is not subject to Executive Order 12866.

 III.
 Electronic Access